EliorFratty/swift-portfolio/README.md

 from androidhive.org's REST api, Including take snap of QR code and obtaining information from it.
 Choice of design and UI elements were left open to the developer.

-I'm quite happy with the final product: ShowOff was built entirely in Swift, with no external dependencies, and the UI—which was created using Auto Layout in Interface Builder—is attractive and animates smoothly.
-Most importantly, the code is clean, easy to reason about, and maintains strong separation of concerns.

 ## Thanks for stopping by!